 The town of St. Joseph, which lasted only nine years, was a boomtown in 1835 and competed with Apalachicola as a Gulf Coast trading port.
 During its short life, the city was selected over Tallahassee to host Florida's first State Constitution Convention.

 Visitors can take a self-guided tour through displays and exhibits of the era.
 Artifacts from the original settlement in St. Joseph are displayed.
 A replicated convention hall takes visitors into the debate of delegates Robert Raymond Reid, William P. Duvall, David Y. Levy and Thomas L Baltzell.
-These life-size, audio-animated mannequins bring a realistic demonstration of the debate and process of drafting a state constitution.
+These life-size, audio-animated mannequins offer a realistic demonstration of the debate and process of drafting a state constitution.